madjestic/Puzzles/README.md

 # Puzzles
-Mark Cerny puzzles and other math problems
+Mark Cerny puzzle and other math problems